 It must be possible to provide services and applications on Kilt, without paying license fees

 The Kilt Protocol can be used by anyone to build services and applications.
 No license fee will be charged by the owners of the Kilt Protocol.
 We believe, this is the only possible way to gain acceptance and to build a creative community of software firms and developers around Kilt.
-If the usage of HTTP would have been charges, the Web would never have gained the size is has today.
+If the usage of HTTP would have been charged, the Web would never have gained the size is has today.

 Protocols have economic super-powers